unstable-cacao/Traitor/Docs/references/TConstsClass.rst

 .. note::
     TConstsClass methods should not be used for input validation unless followed by additional validation rules.
-    If a set of interchangeable values or binary flags is needed, TEnum should be used instead.
+    If a set of interchangeable values or binary flags is needed, :ref:`main_tenum_page` should be used instead.

 .. note::
     TConstsClass methods will return all constants in the class, regardless of their access level,